 FINIT initialises the FPU to its default state.
-It flags all registers as empty, though it does not actually change their values.
+It flags all registers as empty, without actually change their values, clears the top of stack pointer.
 FNINIT does the same, without first waiting for pending exceptions to clear.

-A.48 FISUB: Floating-Point/Integer Subtraction
+B.4.87 FISUB: Floating-Point/Integer Subtraction